heroku/umpire/Readme.md

 ## Overview

 Umpire provides a normalized HTTP endpoint that responds with 200 / non-200 according to the metric check parameters specified in the requested URL.
-This endpoint can then be composed with existing HTTP-URL-monitoring tools like [Pingdom](http://www.pingdom.com) to enable self-service QoS monitor of metrics.
+This endpoint can then be composed with existing HTTP-URL-monitoring tools like [Pingdom](http://www.pingdom.com) or [MaaS](https://github.com/heroku/maas) to enable self-service QoS monitor of metrics.

 ## Usage Examples